ruruneee/ruruneee/README.md

 ## Hi there 👋

 Hi, I'm Ruru — a student and developer who enjoys doing random shit.
-I love turning random ideas into fun little projects while constantly learning something new.